Paphiopedilum kolopakingii: Description

 P. kolopakingii is characterized with 8–10 strap-shaped, obtuse and clear green leaves blooming in the spring stout, with 6–14 flowers 40-70 cm long, which are densely pubescent, purple, terete inflorescence with elliptic-lanceolate, acuminate, purple striped floral bracts, having honeysuckle-scented flowers.
-This orchid has the most amount of flowers open at once among the Paphiopedilum species.
+This orchid has the most flowers open at once among the Paphiopedilum species.
 Its sepals are whitish with dark red-brown or dark brown venation, while its petals are green, veined with red or brown.
 The lip is olive-green to ochre with darker veins.
 Flowering in the wild occurs from January till March.
 It is similar morphologically to P. ooii, but P. ooii can be distinguished by its shorter and ovate dorsal sepal, spirally twisted petals, a shorter lip and a white staminode with a less hairy margin.

 The orchid grows on steep slopes in hill and lower montane forests, clustered among rocks over steep river gorges at altitudes of 600-1100 m.